mcornale/test-zappyrent/README.md

 I used only one component to show the single property items on the list and to show the details page of the items.
 Basically, in the PropertyItem component I check if some parameters are defined in the url, in this case the property title, and:
-- if it is defined it means that the details page is request
+- if it is defined it means that the details page is requested
-- if it is not defined it means that the card version of the property item is required
+- if it is not defined it means that the card version of the property item is requested

 I handled errors and implemented some loaders to wait for the fetching phase to be completed.